 “I ask it because I’m interested, because it’s a conversation starter, because it should be non-threatening, and because once in a great while my son, your cousin Todd, actually answers with something other than, ‘It was okay.’
 So, how was school today, Tony?”

 “We had our first freshman football practice on the field.
 We didn’t wear cleats, that’ll come next week.
 Coach Kavanaugh told us that starting tomorrow morning we’re going to have practice sessions on Mondays and Wednesdays, and on Fridays if we don’t have a game that afternoon.
 They’re going to be during period zero, that’s from seven to eight a.m.
 Period zero will replace my going to homeroom too.
 They’ll take roll in my period zero practice sessions and turn it in to the office.
 When my period zero practice is over, and I’ve taken my shower, I’ll go directly to my period one class.
 That’s English.
 I’ll need to get up by six thirty tomorrow so I have time to eat a power bar and brush my teeth and walk to school.
-Then we’re having a practice Saturday morning, too.”
+We’re having a practice Saturday morning, too.”
 Aunt Nora saw me grin and she chuckled.

 “Well, that was interesting.
 I see your motor mouth is still in good condition.”
 I blushed at that remark.